waveform80/picamera/docs/recipes1.rst

     # Make a file-like object out of the connection
     connection = client_socket.makefile('wb')
     try:
-        with picamera.PiCamera() as camera:
+        camera = picamera.PiCamera()
         camera.resolution = (640, 480)
         # Start a preview and let the camera warm up for 2 seconds
         camera.start_preview()
         time.sleep(2)

         # Note the start time and construct a stream to hold image data
         # temporarily (we could write it directly to connection but in this
         # case we want to find out the size of each capture first to keep
         # our protocol simple)
         start = time.time()
         stream = io.BytesIO()
         for foo in camera.capture_continuous(stream, 'jpeg'):
             # Write the length of the capture to the stream and flush to
             # ensure it actually gets sent
             connection.write(struct.pack('<L', stream.tell()))
             connection.flush()
             # Rewind the stream and send the image data over the wire
             stream.seek(0)
             connection.write(stream.read())
             # If we've been capturing for more than 30 seconds, quit
             if time.time() - start > 30:
                 break
             # Reset the stream for the next capture
             stream.seek(0)
             stream.truncate()
         # Write a length of zero to the stream to signal we're done
         connection.write(struct.pack('<L', 0))
     finally: